Radioactive scrap metal

 Radioactive scrap metal is created when radioactive material enters the metal recycling process and contaminates scrap metal.

 Overview

 A "lost source accident" occurs when a radioactive object is lost or stolen.
-Such objects may appear in the scrap metal industry if people mistake them for harmless bits of metal.
+Such objects may appear in the scrap metal industry if radioactive sources are lost or improperly stored or disposed of, leading to people mistaking them for harmless bits of metal.
 The International Atomic Energy Agency has provided guides for scrap metal collectors on what a sealed source might look like.
 The best known example of this type of event is the Goiânia accident, in Brazil.